 To prevent floor damage, place heavy furniture on joints and distribute their weight across multiple joists or against a wall.

 Mobile home floors’ edges can bear more weight due to added support from the walls’ structure.

 How to prevent floor collapse or damage?

 Address leaks, moisture, and pests promptly to prevent floor collapse or damage in mobile or site-built homes.
 (FYI, they won’t improve over time unless you make the necessary repairs.)

 Another way to preserve the integrity of a mobile home’s floor (and its overall structure) is to keep it stationary.
 While it’s true that you can relocate it, some counties have their limitations.
 For instance, homes that are 10 years and older may not be allowed to be moved to another location.

 Today’s manufactured homes have rigid flooring and strong overall structure compared to the designs a few decades ago.
-In fact, before they are sold to the public, they should meet a rigorous set of testing conducted by third-party inspectors to protect the rights of homeowners and buyers.
+Products must pass rigorous third-party tests before being sold to protect homeowner and buyer interests.

 Hurricane-prone homes require extra testing and 20-30% more materials for transportation and installation.